Norfolk Botanical Garden History

 With increased attendance and public support, the Garden continued to expand.
 A Holly Garden was planted that received official recognition from the Holly Society of America.
 A Sunken Garden with a reflecting pool and a tram to take visitors on guided tours were also added.
 Norfolk Botanical Garden continued to grow in popularity and prestige.

-Today, Norfolk Botanical Garden includes 155-acres, with over 40 theme gardens that can be viewed by tram, boat or by foot.
-Theme gardens include the Bristow Butterfly Garden, the Sarah Lee Baker Perennial Garden, the Virginia Native Plant Garden and the Bicentennial Rose Garden.
-Each of these gardens allows guests to see a variety of plants – from the cultivated to the wild.
+Today, Norfolk Botanical Garden includes 155-acres, with 52 themed gardens that can be viewed by tram, boat or by foot.
+Themed gardens include the Bristow Butterfly Garden, the Sarah Lee Baker Perennial Garden, the Virginia Native Plant Garden and the Bicentennial Rose Garden.
+Each of these gardens allow guests to see a variety of plants – from the cultivated to the wild.

 Norfolk Botanical Garden provides an educational experience while entertaining visitors of all ages.
 More than twenty thousand children and adults are reached every year at the Garden by programs, classes and Norfolk Botanical Garden lectures.
 Volunteers provide more than seventeen thousand hours each year working in all aspects of the Gardens operations.
 From its humble beginnings as a WPA project to its status as a nationally recognized garden that attracts visitors from around the world, Norfolk Botanical Garden has experienced amazing growth.